ashutoshmjain/gita/src/knower.md

 While conventional definitions often see "information" as a tool to predict next event (say a stock market tip, perfect weather for the beach etc.); and "knowledge" as the concrete universal reality (speed of light is a constant), we will flip these definitions to align them with the probabilistic quantum world.
 Probablity is a useful tool.
 As observers, our predictive capabilities (of most physical processes) lack certainty.
 That is exactly where probabilty shines - to handle uncertainty.

 *   **Information** is the data from events that have already occurred—the outcomes of repetitive trials.
 If you flip a coin a million times, the record of say 501,000 heads and 499,000 tails is *information*.
 It is concrete record of outcomes.
 It is the past.
 In Sāṃkhya, this is called *Bhūtādika* (manifested realities of the past).
 Manifest can be both, physical as well as abstract.
 *   **Knowledge** is the awareness of all possibilities and their respective probabilities.
-The understanding that a fair coin *may* land on either heads or tails with a ~ 50/50 probability is *knowledge*.
+For example, the simple idea that a fair coin *may* land on either heads or tails with a ~ 50/50 probability is *knowledge*.

 > Knowledge is the menu of potential futures—it is a way to frame "what to look for" or "what to measure."
 In Sāṃkhya, this is called *Prārabdha* (the destiny that is yet to unfold but we are quite sure of likely scenarios).
 >